tobert/cassandra-docker/README.md

 ### Running

-A Docker image with Datastax Community Edition / Cassandra 2.0.8 is published to tobert/cassandra.
+A Docker image with Cassandra 2.0.10 is published to tobert/cassandra.
 It expects a volume to be assigned.
 This volume will be written to!